Home » HCI Blog » Cost Savings and Better Health Literacy with MediaCare

 Pixels versus paper = cost savings

-Factoring in the costs associated with all of this printed material often isn’t taken into consideration when looking at whether to adopt an integration platform.
-Large hospitals can print as much as eight million pages per year at an average cost of $3.8 million.
-With a centrally managed system, hospitals can reduce costs by as much as 35-40% (or more) in total print volume.
-That doesn’t include a 30% or more reduction in toner and ink costs.
-In total, that adds up to to an average 25-35% total reduction in externally sourced print costs across the supply chain.
+When considering whether to adopt an integration platform, the costs associated with printed materials are often overlooked.
+Large hospitals can print up to eight million pages annually, resulting in an average cost of $3.8 million.
+By implementing a centrally managed system, hospitals can achieve cost reductions of 35-40% or more in total print volume, in addition to a 30% or higher reduction in toner and ink expenses.
+Overall, this translates to an average 25-35% reduction in externally sourced print costs throughout the supply chain.

 E-learning helps adherence and better health literacy

-An integrated solution can significantly reduce printing costs, promote patient health literacy and reduce readmissions with better rates of adherence.
+By utilizing a digital whiteboard for patient education or combining digital content with existing paper handouts, a fully integrated solution can significantly reduce printing costs, promote patient health literacy, and effectively decrease readmissions through improved rates of adherence.

 Learn how digital patient education lowers your operating costs and empowers patients.